Solo Travel in Cambodia

 - To book, check prices or availability for Okay Boutique Hotel

-If you are a budget girl about the globe and want to be sociable, The Hideout Hostel is a good choice as it feels more like a hotel on a hostel budget.
+If you are a budget girl about the globe and want to be sociable, The Hideout Hostel is a good choice.
 The staff are really helpful and can help with any transport or trips that you want to take.
 There’s a pool to chill out at and it’s easy to meet others in the common room.
 It can be a bit noisy though so stay if you are feeling sociable.
 All dorm rooms have lockers for your study and there’s even a wardrobe in each private room so you can hang your clothes up.
 Choose from a bed in a 6-bed dorm room, a bed in a female-only dorm room or a standard or deluxe double room.

 - Prices from £5 per night for a superior single room